JamesSo1/DocPage/README.md

 ## Credits

 This project was created by just me.
-The idea for this project came from the freeCodeCamp responsive web design course.
+The idea for this project came from freeCodeCamp.